Jury convicts Ghislaine Maxwell of five sex trafficking charges

 Ms Maxwell, 59, had pleaded not guilty to all six federal counts.
 As the verdicts were read aloud, she reportedly showed no reaction.

+“A unanimous jury has found Ghislaine Maxwell guilty of one of the worst crimes imaginable – facilitating and participating in the sexual abuse of children,” Mr Williams said.
+“Crimes that she committed with her long-time partner and co-conspirator, Jeffrey Epstein.
+The road to justice has been far too long.
+But, today, justice has been done.”

-The prosecution case hinged on the testimony of four women who said they were sexually exploited by Ms Maxwell and Epstein as teenagers in the 1990s and early 2000s.
+The prosecution case hinged on the testimony of four women, who said they were sexually exploited by Ms Maxwell and Epstein as teenagers in the 1990s and early 2000s.

 Two testified under the pseudonyms “Jane” and “Kate”, a third went only by her first name Carolyn, while Annie Farmer gave evidence under her full name.